-Like running a country: What it was like to be a schools superintendent this summer
+Like running a country: What it meant to be a schools superintendent this summer

 It was July 21.
 As had been the case all summer, Alexandria City Public Schools Superintendent Gregory C. Hutchings Jr. was on a Zoom call.

 He was sitting in his dining room, which is what counted as his workplace these days.
-Long ago forced to abandon his spacious corner office — with views of green treetops, rippling as far as the eye could see — he’d lately also been forced out of his wife’s home office.
+Long ago forced to abandon his spacious corner office — with views of green treetops, rippling as far as the eye could see — he had lately also been forced out of his wife’s home office.
 The Zoom chatter gave her headaches, and Hutchings was on calls from 8:30 a.m. to 9 p.m. most days.
 Sometimes on weekends, too.

 “The big question this week,” said Simma Reingold, a managing partner at Education Elements, the consulting firm Alexandria had hired to help plan the return to school, “the question we need to answer is: Are both the hybrid and virtual model feasible?
 And which one do we offer to our community?”